 It does this, all while you are laughing your head off.

-My pastor dad used to talk about the difference between happiness and joy.
+My sometimes-pastor father used to talk about the difference between happiness and joy.

 Happiness is a “flesh” thing – it’s based on your circumstances.

 But joy is a “Spirit” thing – it’s based on your relationship with Jesus.

 That’s why the famous biblical refrain was so often repeated whenever there was any hint of sadness or frustration or boredom at our house: “The joy of the Lord is your strength!”
 It was a defeater statement, a kind of Jesus-juke meant to stifle any real emotions we might be feeling.
 Stop being sad/mad/bored/whatever and be JOYFUL!
 After all, you have a relationship with Jesus!

 It reminds me of the similarly famous refrain, from a currently embroiled Christian leader, to be spoken as a response whenever someone asks how you are doing: “I’m doing better than I deserve!”
 The thinking behind this is that we are all sinners, all equally condemned by God’s holy standard, all under the fierce wrath of God, all deserving of hellfire for eternity.
 Therefore, if you are a Christian, then no matter what you are experiencing in your life, it’s better than you deserve!
 Don’t complain!
 Be JOYFUL!
 After all, you have a relationship with Jesus and you’re going to heaven!

 (Of course, we now know all kinds of horrible manipulation and abuse from church leaders can be justified by telling people it’s better than they deserve.)

 Now that I’m a grown-up, I’m frankly not interested in any kind of “joy” that stifles and denies real emotions, or justifies abuse and manipulation with a theologized “get over it.”

 But that has left me wondering: What is joy, anyway?